Come for the history, stay for the hospitality!

 Click on each image below for the 2016 brochure or click here for the pdf download.

 Please check back for updates.

-A very special thanks to Janet Gresham for her wonderful photography and copy writing on this website.
-Please visit her blog about Selma.
+A very special thanks to Janet Gresham for her wonderful photography and copy writing on our brochure and this website.
+Please visit Janet’s blog about Selma.
 I’d also like to thank Andy Burton and the Selma Times Journal for their contributions.
 If you have questions about Pilgrimage, please print the Selma Pilgrimage Brochure or email us at Info@SelmaPilgrimage.com and someone will get back to you as quickly as possible.
-Hope to see you at one of the best events in Alabama, Selma’s 38th Annual Historic Pilgrimage.
+Hope to see you at one of the best events in Alabama, Selma’s 41st Annual Historic Pilgrimage.